open5e/open5e/source/classes/rogue.rst

 ^^^^^^^^^^

-Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.
+Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or :ref:`srd:invisible` creature within 10 feet of you.

 Slippery Mind
 ^^^^^^^^^^^^^